zeflash/SublimeLinter/README.markdown

 or
     view.run_command("lint", "help")

-1. To enable the plugin to work by default, you need to set a user preference "sublimelint" to true.
+1. To enable the plugin to work by default, you need to set a user preference "sublimelinter" to true.
 2. You can turn on/off the linter via a command view.run_command("linter_on") (or "linter_off") - even if you have not set a user preference before.

 Note that the linter normally works in a background thread and is constantly refreshing when enabled.